OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Platforms/LPC11C24/index.md

 [NXP LPC11C24](http://www.nxp.com/products/microcontrollers/cortex_m0_m0/lpc1100/LPC11C24FBD48.html)
 MCU and shows how to use libuavcan on this platform.

-NXP LPC11C24 is a low-end ARM Cortex-M0 microcontroller that features an embedded CAN controller with a CAN driver, rendering it a true single-chip solution for CAN applications.
+NXP LPC11C24 is a low-end ARM Cortex-M0 microcontroller that features an embedded CAN controller with a CAN transceiver, rendering it a true single-chip solution for CAN applications.
 Since the computational resources of this MCU are quite limited, a number of restrictions apply:

 * The driver is designed to run on bare metal - no RTOS supported.
-* The libuavcan library can be compiled only in tiny mode, which removes a number of auxiliary features (e.g., transport layer diagnostic support).
+* The libuavcan library can be compiled only in tiny mode, which removes a number of auxiliary features.
-* Core clock frequency must be an integer multiple of 1 MHz.
+* Core clock frequency must be strictly 48 MHz.
 * The driver supports time synchronization in slave mode only, i.e., the device running libuavcan with this driver can't act as a clock synchronization master.